 - Fill the space with isopropanol, then wait for 30min until the gel is polymerized.

 - Discard the isopropanol and rinse with deionized water.

 - Follow the stacking gel recipe (see Table 2) to prepare the stacking gel solution, following the same procedure as step 3.

-- Cast the stacking gel solution into the space between the two glass plates till full.
+- Cast the stacking gel solution into the space between the two glass plates.

 - Insert the comb and wipe the overflowing solution.
-Allow the the gel to polymerize for 20-30min or until a line is seen between the stacking and resolving gels.
+Allow the gel to polymerize for an additional 20-30 min, or until a line becomes visible between the stacking and resolving gels.